Panama: Biodiversity

+The Holy Spirit flower (Peristeria elata) was officially declared the national flower of Panama on November 21, 1980.

 Panama's tropical environment supports an abundance of plants.
 Forests dominate, interrupted in places by grasslands, scrub, and crops.
 Although nearly 40% of Panama is still wooded, deforestation is a continuing threat to the rain-drenched woodlands.
 One of the causes of the deforestation is due to mining, and the construction of the Pan-American Highway.
 Tree cover has been reduced by more than 50 percent since the 1940s.
 Subsistence farming, widely practiced from the northeastern jungles to the southwestern grasslands, consists largely of corn, bean, and tuber plots.
 Mangrove swamps occur along parts of both coasts, with banana plantations occupying deltas near Costa Rica.
 In many places, a multi-canopied rainforest abuts the swamp on one side of the country and extends to the lower reaches of slopes on the other.
 Panama had a 2019 Forest Landscape Integrity Index mean score of 6.37/10, ranking it 78th globally out of 172 countries.
 Two-thirds of Panama's forests are located in indigenous territories, and 25% of Panama's territory is protected.

 Panama has 16 national parks.
 Soberanía National Park has the greatest diversity of birds for birdwatching, with more than 525 birds inhabiting the area.
 It also has a variety of mammals such as capybaras and coyotes, reptiles like the green iguana, and amphibians such as the cane toad.
 Darien National Park, known for the Darien Gap, is the largest national park in Central America, and is also a UNESCO World Heritage site.
 There is also the Metropolitan National Park outside Panama City, and the largest island of Panama is Coiba Island Park.

 There is a Harlequin Frog Festival every year in Panama to raise awareness, as this species is threatened by habitat destruction and pollution.